Ragunathapoorva/prodigy_wd_03/README.md

 Project Overview:
+just clone a respiratory to add to vs code to execute a code .
 The Tic-Tac-Toe web application is a simple and interactive game built using HTML, CSS, and JavaScript.
 The objective of the game is to create a responsive grid layout where two players can take turns marking their symbols (X or O) in a 3x3 grid.
 The first player to get three of their symbols in a row, column, or diagonal wins the game.

 Why We Use These Technologies: